 Someone sent me the following email a few weeks back:

-I wanted to ask you how do you deal with a narcissistic spouse?
-How to deal with them spiritual way?
+I wanted to ask you how to deal with a narcissistic spouse?
+How to deal with them in a spiritual way?
 When we call someone a narcissist, why are they like that?
-And, what is the real meaning of narcissist?
+And, what is the real meaning of narcissism?

 I think a psychologist is better trained to address these questions than a philosopher.
 Nevertheless, I am happy to share my thoughts on the subject.